 Dr. Mary Healy

 Mary Healy is professor of Sacred Scripture at Sacred Heart Major Seminary in Detroit and an international speaker on topics related to Scripture, evangelization, healing, and the spiritual life.
 She is a general editor of the Catholic Commentary on Sacred Scripture and author of two of its volumes, The Gospel of Mark and Hebrews.
 Her other books include Men and Women Are from Eden: A Study Guide to John Paul II's Theology of the Body and Healing: Bringing the Gift of God’s Mercy to the World.
-Dr. Healy is chair of the Doctrinal Commission of International Catholic Charismatic Renewal Services in Rome.
+Dr. Healy is chair of the Theological Commission of CHARIS (Charismatic Renewal International Service) in Rome.
 She serves the Pontifical Council for Promoting Christian unity as a member of the Pentecostal-Catholic International Dialogue.
 In 2014 Pope Francis appointed her as one of the first three women ever to serve on the Pontifical Biblical Commission.

 Books Authored or Edited by Dr. Healy: